mattscilipoti/gyst/README.md

 Contribute
 -----------
 Add ideas and bugs to our [issues on github](https://github.com/mattscilipoti/gyst/issues).
 Fork, use a feature branch, create a pull request from the feature branch.
+Run all tests with `rakee`

 References
 -----------